allisson/secure-qrcode/README.md

 }
 ```

-Now call the API passing the encrypted_data and the key.
+Now call the API passing the encrypted_data and the key:

 ```bash
 curl --location 'http://localhost:8000/v1/decode' \